angelo-casciani/conv_automata/README.md

 ### Verification experiments

-To reprodure the experiments for the _verification_ evaluation, for example:
+To reproduce the experiments for the _verification_ evaluation, for example:
 ```bash
 cd src
 python3 main.py --llm_id gpt-4o-mini --modality evaluation-verification --max_new_tokens 512